oopbase/AudioVolumeManager/README.md

     --remove <id>         Remove a profile by given id.
     --apply <id>          Apply a profile by given id.
     --help                display this list of options.

-### Known issues

-* Incorrect use of the parameters can lead to exceptions

 ### Building